 Support the System during ‘Maintenance Conditions’

-When for maintenance certain equipment or component like the valve is taken out, the remaining system should not be left out unsupported.
+When for maintenance certain equipment or components like the valve are taken out, the remaining system should not be left out unsupported.

 Referring to FIG-3, support ‘S1’ will be sufficient but when valve ‘V1’ is taken out for maintenance there will not be any support for the vertical leg.
 Therefore second support ‘S2’ may be required to take care of such conditions.